omeremksz/SkinCancer-TL-Classification/README.md

 Overview

-This repository contains the research paper "Performance Analysis of Deep Transfer Learning to Classify Skin Cancer Images," presented at the International Conference on Cancer Biology and Therapeutics (ICCBT - 2024) in Samsun, Turkey.
-The study evaluates the effectiveness of various deep learning models using transfer learning to improve the accuracy of skin cancer classification.
+This repository contains resources related to the project "Performance Analysis of Deep Transfer Learning to Classify Skin Cancer Images," presented at the International Conference on Cancer Biology and Therapeutics (ICCBT - 2024) in Samsun, Turkey.
+The project evaluates the effectiveness of various deep learning models using transfer learning to improve skin cancer classification accuracy.

 Content